 It streamlines the communication with third-party vendors and keeps inventory of all provided vendor information.
 As a result, the tool generates a due diligence report that outlines any red flags or necessary next steps to complete the assessment.
 Its modular logic can easily be updated to accommodate changing regulatory requirements or internal guidelines and to provide tailored advice to businesses in line with their services, products and type of vendors.

 Vendor due diligence is the most critical activity in third party risk management as it directly impacts vendor selection, is in many cases a regulatory requirement and is the single best method to mitigate risks early.
-It constitutes an important component of AML and CTF and serves to reassure potential buyers that their prospects are financially healthy and present minimum levels of money laundering risk.
-Today, businesses conduct onerous case-by-case due diligences, overwhelming compliance teams who need to manage high volumes of incoming requests.
+Vendor due diligence constitutes an important component of AML and CTF and serves to reassure potential buyers that their prospects are financially healthy and present minimum levels of money laundering risk.
+Today, businesses conduct onerous case-by-case due diligences, overwhelming risk and compliance teams who need to manage high volumes of incoming requests.

 Automated & Standardized